 Answer to quick question

 Mars is the fourth planet from the Sun.
-To add, the position of all planets are as follows
+To add, the position of all planets is as follows